 What does the release of this new main version mean for versions D7–D9?
-With the release of Drupal 9, the end-of-life dates for D7 and D8 were announced: Drupal 7 will continue to be supported until 28 November 2022, but support for Drupal 8 will end already on 2 November 2021.
+With the release of Drupal 9, the end-of-life dates for D7 and D8 were announced: Drupal 7 will continue to be supported until 1 November 2023, but support for Drupal 8 ended already on 2 November 2021.
 Now that Drupal 10 is just around the corner, Drupal 9 is also nearing the end of its life, because Drupal 9 support will end on 10 November 2023.
 This rapid release of a new main version is due to the fact that Drupal 9 is dependent on Symfony 4, and its support (which includes fixing security bugs) will also end in November 2023.

-If your web service still utilises Drupal version 7 or 8, now is a good time to consider upgrading your digital services and planning the next steps for further development.
+If your web service still utilizes Drupal version 7 (or even 8), now is a good time to consider upgrading your digital services and planning the next steps for further development.
 Upgrading Drupal 7 sites requires considerable effort, whereas upgrading from Drupal 8 to Drupal 9 may turn out to be a very simple operation.
 And when the time comes, upgrading from Drupal 9 to Drupal 10 is likely to be at least just as easy as the D8 → D9 upgrade.